Find a Missing Person in Japan

 Our sole mission is to secure the safety and confidentiality of our clients.
 We do our utmost to carry out investigatory law services to the best of our ability.

-Private Investigation in Japan vs. Other Countries:
+Find People in Japan vs. Other Countries:

 Investigative services in Japan differ greatly from those in other countries.
 There are strict privacy laws and there are no instantaneous search databases that allow investigators to locate individuals’ addresses from a first and last name.